davidcutting/davidcutting/README.md

-### Welcome to my GitHub profile 👋
+### GitHub Profile Banner

-- 🔭 I’m currently working on my homelab, algotrading, and robotics.
-- 👯 I’m looking to collaborate on anything!
+- I have lots of projects
+- Any problem can be "solved" with robots
-- ⚡ Fun fact: I use Arch btw
+- I use Arch btw
+- bottomtext